 - Various levels of programming for greater flexibility

 - Rooms always kept at the same temperature do not require a programmable thermostat

 Turning down the temperature 3 ℃ for eight hours can cut heating costs, by as much as 5%.

 Fan-coil heaters need a special kind of thermostat.
 The manufacturer’s specifications include all the information you need to make the right choice.

 Most smart thermostats are designed for forced-air central heating systems and for heat pumps used for heating and cooling.
 Some recent models are designed especially for electric baseboard heaters and convection heaters.
+This is true of Hilo’s smart thermostats.
 To find out more, consult a specialist or check the manufacturer’s specifications.

 - Smart device that can control the heating system, air-conditioning and humidifier

 - Remote control of the heating system over the Internet, using a smart phone or other device and a wireless home network

 - Controls temperature by day and time, based on your preferences

 - Chance to save even more with convenient, easy-to-use mobile apps that, for example, automatically set the temperature based on your phone’s geolocation, so your rooms are always the right temperature when you get home